ViniciusTeixeira-Dev/Clinica-Salutar/README.md

 * **Patient Record Management:**
     * Comprehensive registration of basic information (name, date of birth, address, etc.).
     * Detailed clinical history recording (clinical diagnosis, main complaint, medications, exams, etc.).
+* **Automatic Address Filling:** Connection with the ViaCEP API to automatically fill in address information (street, city, state) based on the CEP (ZIP code).
 * **Media Upload and Management:**
     * Upload photos and videos associated with the patient's record.
     * Viewing of attached media.